-Robert Trent Jones redesigned the Cascades course in 1961 but to maintain the integrity of Flynn's original 1923 blueprint, the course was closed over winter in 2005 for an extensive face-lift that concentrated on restoring the bunkers.
+Robert Trent Jones renovated the Cascades course in 1961 but to maintain the integrity of Flynn's original 1923 blueprint, the course was closed over winter in 2005 for an extensive face-lift that concentrated on restoring the bunkers.
 In 2017, the course was enhanced further following a tree removal programme, which exposed creeks running along several fairways, thus improving strategy and shot selection.

 Easily one of the most underrated golf courses I’ve ever played.
 Designed by the renowned William Flynn, who’s also known for the #1 ranked golf course in New York - Shinnecock Hills, the Cascades has classic course elements like pothole bunkering coupled with bent grass turf from tee to green.
 It’s also walking friendly and boasts a strong caddie program.
 The course measures only 6,667 which is very short and probably the most crucial element contributing to its low ranking, but keep in mind the Cascades is only a par 70 and the rating is 72.8 meaning a pro would shoot almost 3 strokes over par on average.